-In simple terms, safe working load of any lifting equipment or lifting accessories is the maximum weight of a load it can carry at any given time safely.
+In simple terms, the safe working load of any lifting equipment or lifting accessories is the maximum weight of a load it can carry at any given time safely.

 Also, there is a metric called Working Load Limit (WLL) which is the maximum working load designed by the manufacturer.
 This load represents a force that is much less than that required to make the lifting equipment fail or yield.

-The Working Load Limit has a direct relationship with Safe Working Load, as The Working Load Limit (WLL) is the maximum load an item could lift under ideal conditions.
+The Working Load Limit has a direct relationship with the Safe Working Load, as The Working Load Limit (WLL) is the maximum load an item could lift under ideal conditions.
 The Safe Working Load (SWL) is a reduction of the WLL under particular operating conditions.

 Some Lifting Equipment